 Indicator 2.2: Planning and implementation steps for restoring forests

+Subheader

-Global restoration requires a new level of planning through transformative processes including enacting new policies, committing finance, and improving monitoring capacities.
-These success factors are now being measured and tracked in mutliple countries through the IUCN-administered Bonn Challenge Barometer.
+Global restoration requires a new level of planning through transformative processes including systematic site identification, enacting new policies, committing finance, and improving monitoring capacities.
+These success factors are now being measured and tracked in mutliple countries through the IUCN Bonn Challenge Barometer (Box X).

+5: Non-forest outcomes of FLR in Bonn Challenge countries

+Add on CO2 and social outcomes

 Furthermore, identifying and developing appropriate activities for specific contexts are necessary conditions for meeting restoration goals.
 The planning and implementation process of FLR involves a number of steps that can provide insight on progress.
 Tools such as the Restoration Opportunities Assessment Methodology and The Restoration Diagnostic (Box 4) can help to facilitate and support these processes.

 Box 4: Planning tools for FLR